byanto/fintrackr/user-service/docs/task-plan.md

 ---

-## Epic 4: User Profile Management
+## Epic 4: User Profile Management (COMPLETED)

 Story: As an authenticated user, I want to retrieve my own profile information.
-(COMPLETED) [x] Create `UserController` with a protected `/api/users/me` endpoint.
+[x] Create `UserController` with a protected `/api/users/me` endpoint.
 [x] Implement `UserService` with a `getUserByUsername` method.
 [x] Create `UserResponse` DTO to avoid exposing the `User` entity directly.
 [x] Write a `@WebMvcTest` for the `UserController`.

 Story: As an authenticated user, I want to update my email address.
-(PENDING) [ ] Add a `PUT /api/users/me` endpoint to `UserController`.
+[x] Add a `PUT /api/users/me` endpoint to `UserController`.
-[ ] Create a `UpdateUserRequest` DTO with validation (e.g. `@Email`) [ ] Implement the update logic in `UserService`, ensuring a user can only update their own data.
+[x] Create a `UpdateUserRequest` DTO with validation (e.g. `@Email`) [x] Implement the update logic in `UserService`, ensuring a user can only update their own data.
-[ ] Write integration tests for the update flow.
+[x] Write integration tests for the update flow.

 ---